genia-dev/GeniA/README.md

 ### GeniA is 100% open source!

-Built with love by engineers for engineers, our goal is to help teams harnest the power of LLMs to boost how fast you can go!
+Built with love by engineers for engineers, our goal is to help teams harness the power of LLMs to boost how fast you can go!

 ### GeniA is Production grade